 "Yeah.
 It's good."

 She looked at the man crouched next to her.
 He was so solid.
 So firmly planted.
 A part of her wished she could love him instead.
 Like he loved her.
 She had always known he cared.
-He had never failed to look out for her.
-But one night, that same evening that she had broken down about the baby, she had found out the truth.
-Exhausted from crying, she had fallen asleep in his arms.
+He'd never failed to look out for her.
+But the same evening she'd broken down about the baby, she found out the truth.
+Exhausted from crying, she fell asleep in his arms.
 Or nearly asleep.
-He had quietly poured out his heart to her.
-She had worked hard to keep her body relaxed, to appear to be oblivious.
-It had been hard; his words had touched her so.
-She may have reacted because he had suddenly stopped talking.
-She had never known if he realized she had been listening to every word.
+He quietly poured out his heart to her.
+She worked hard to keep her body relaxed, to appear to be oblivious.
+It was hard; his words had touched her so.
+She may have reacted because he'd suddenly stopped talking.
+She'd never known if he realized she had been listening to every word.